lifelong-learning-systems/l2metrics/README.md

 The white areas represent blocks in which learning is occurring while the gray areas represent evaluation blocks.

 Additionally, the script will print the metrics report to the console and save the values to a TSV file by default.
-The following figure shows an example of a truncated metrics report:
+The following figure shows an example of a metrics report:

 ![diagram](examples/perf_recovery_example/performance_recovery-1600921573-1708276_metrics_report.png)

-**Note**: Currently there are metrics that are filled in every row and some that are not.
-This is a result of different contexts for the calculated metric.
-For example, each regime will have its own saturation and terminal performance values (regime-level metrics) while each task will have associated performance maintenance, forward/backward transfer, relative performance to STE, and sample efficiency values (task-level).
-Additionally, performance recovery will only have one value for the entire scenario (scenario-level).
-The format of the metrics report is still a work in progress and will be cleaned up in the future to more clearly convey results.

 ### Custom Metrics